-Figure 44.
+Figure 47.
 Removing the display assembly

-Figure 45.
+Figure 48.
 Removing the display assembly

-Figure 46.
+Figure 49.
 Display assembly

-1. Remove the wireless-antenna cables from the routing guides on the right/processor fan.
+1. Remove the wireless-antenna cables from the routing guides on the fan.
 2. Remove the three screws (M2x3) that secure the display-cable bracket to the system board.
 3. Lift the display-cable bracket off the system board.
-4. Disconnect the display cable from the connector (LCD1) on the system board.
-5. Disconnect the IR-camera cable from the connector (CAM1) on the system board.
+4. Disconnect the display cable from the connector (LCD) on the system board.
+5. Disconnect the IR-camera cable from the connector (CAM) on the system board.

-i NOTE: This step applies only to computers shipped with an IR camera installed.
+NOTE: This step applies only to computers shipped with an IR camera installed.

-6. Remove the display cable and the IR-camera cable, if available, from the routing guides on the left/video fan.
-7. Remove the six screws (M2.5x5) that secure the display hinges to the palm-rest assembly.
-8. Using a plastic scribe, lift the left and right hinges to an angle of 90 degrees from the palm-rest assembly.
-9. Lift the palm-rest assembly at an angle to free it from the hinges and remove it from the display assembly.
+6. Remove the six screws (M2.5x4.5) that secure the display hinges to the palm-rest assembly.
+7. Using a plastic scribe, lift the left and right hinges to an angle of 90 degrees from the palm-rest assembly.
+8. Lift the palm-rest assembly at an angle to free it from the hinges and remove it from the display assembly.

-△ CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly.
+CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly.